OpenEnergyPlatform/ontology/README.md

 Developing a common ontology for energy system analysis and scenarios.

+## Scope of this ontology

+This **domain** ontology is a joint effort to represent the energy-system modelling context based on standard terminologies used by human experts in this field of research.
+It is designed to improve transparency and facilitate comparability & transferability within the energy system modelling context.

 ## License / Copyright

 This repository is licensed under CC0 1.0 Universell (CC0 1.0) Public Domain Dedication